SSWConsulting/SSW.People.Profiles/Gracia-Daniel/Gracia-Daniel.md

 linkedin:  ""
 skype:  ""

-quote:  "Even if you\'re on the right track, you\'ll get run over if you just sit there."
+quote:  "Even if you're on the right track, you'll get run over if you just sit there."
 ---

 Gracia is a Software Developer at SSW.
 She specializes in developing solutions with C#, VB.NET, SQL Server and MS Access.